 What is Abilify?

-Abilify (aripiprazole is an antipsychotic medication.
+Abilify is an antipsychotic medication.
 It works by changing the actions of chemicals in the brain.

-Abilify is also used together with other medicines to treat major depressive disorder in adults.
+Abilify is used with antidepressant medication to treat major depressive disorder in adults.

-Abilify is not approved for use in psychotic conditions related to dementia.
-Abilify may increase the risk of death in older adults with dementia-related conditions.
+Abilify is not approved for use in older adults with dementia-related psychosis.

 Stop using Abilify and call your doctor at once if you have the following symptoms: fever with stiff muscles and rapid heart rate; uncontrolled muscle movements; symptoms that come on suddenly such as numbness or weakness, severe headache, and problems with vision, speech, or balance.

 Before taking this medicine

-Abilify is not approved for use in psychotic conditions related to dementia.
-Aripiprazole may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.
+Abilify may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 high or low blood pressure;